Guide

 Initially, you’re likely to experience knee pain that affects your ability to participate in high impact activities like sport.
 Over time, patients experience further wear and tear to their knee that will eventually result in the need for surgery.

-No. X-rays can accurately diagnose osteoarthritis.
+No. x-rays can accurately diagnose knee osteoarthritis.
 However, they aren’t used as definitive proof a patient requires total knee replacement surgery.

-Does you whole leg hurt when you need a knee replacement?
+Does your whole leg hurt when you need a knee replacement?

 What conditions require knee surgery?

-As mentioned previously, one of the main reasons for needing knee surgery is arthritis.
+As mentioned previously, one of the main reasons for needing knee surgery is osteoarthritis or rheumatoid arthritis.
 That being said, there are a number of other causes and risk factors such as:

 How do I know if my knee pain is serious?